gazisogood/cpp-3d_viewer/README.md

 - There should be at least three different design patterns (e.g. facade, strategy and command);
 - Classes must be implemented within the `s21` namespace;
 - To perform affine transformations, you can use the matrices from the library of the previous s21_matrix+ project.

-*Note:* **Don't upload heavy files (>10 mb) to git.**

-## Part 2.
-Bonus.
-Settings

-- The program must allow customizing the type of projection (parallel and central);
-- The program must allow setting up the type (solid, dashed), color and thickness of the edges, display method (none, circle, square), color and size of the vertices;
-- The program must allow choosing the background color;
-- Settings must be saved between program restarts.

-## Part 3.
-Bonus.
-Record

-- The program must allow saving the captured (rendered) images as bmp and jpeg files;
-- The program must allow recording small screencasts - the current custom affine transformation of the loaded object into gif-animation (640x480, 10fps, 5s) by a special button.

-💡 [Tap here](https://forms.yandex.ru/cloud/64181b3c69387223f9a12877/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.